-This publication has been produced with the financial support of the Rights, Equality and Citizenship (REC) Programme of the European Union.
-The contents of this publication are the sole responsibility of Peace Institute and Association for Nonviolent Communication and can in no way be taken to reflect the views of the European Commission
+BYSTANDERS project was funded by the European Union's Rights, Equality and Citizenship Programme (2014-2020).
+The contents of this report are the sole responsibility of Team of the Bystanders' Project and can in no way be taken to reflect the views of the European Commission.